Keilah: Second Temple period

-The town's present residents are Bedouins who were expelled during 1948 Arab–Israeli War from areas around Beer Sheba.
+The town's present residents are Bedouins expelled during 1948 Arab–Israeli War from areas around Beersheba.

 Description of ruin

 Khirbet Qeila (Ruin of Keilah) is situated on a terraced, dome-shaped hill at the end of a spur that descends to the east, adjacent to a small Arab village which bears the same name.
-On the other side it is surrounded by channels, which descend into the watercourse of Wadi es-Sur (an extension of the Elah Valley) and fortify it with a natural fortification.
+On the other side, it is surrounded by channels, which descend into the watercourse of Wadi es-Sur (an extension of the Elah Valley) and fortify it with a natural fortification.
 Its area is about 50 dunams (12.3 acres).
-Remains of walls can be seen on its slopes, and in the north is seen the ascent to the city gate, which is made like unto a ramp with a retaining wall.
+Remains of walls can be seen on its slopes, and in the north is seen the ascent to the city gate, which is made like a ramp with a retaining wall.
 At the foot of the tell, on the side of the road, burial caves were hewn.
 The pottery finds at the tell indicate that it had an almost continuous settlement from the Bronze Age to the Crusader and Mamluk periods.

 The remnants of an old road leading from Keilah to the Elah Valley via Adullam can still be seen, and from Keilah to Tarqumiyah.
 Another ancient road breaks off from Keilah in the direction of Kefar Bish, now a ruin 4.5 km to the west of Keilah, but once a Jewish village settled during the Roman occupation of Palestine.